jphamgithub/a_path_to_everything/README.md

       - Safety!
 People have died on bikes.
 I will say this.
 You have the option to get off roads on dangerous parts and be a pedestrian.
 In 5 years, I never put myself near large vehicles and I avoided narrow roads when conditions were not safe.
 I never once felt unsafe.
   - But seriously, the 30-45 minutes on my bike, weaving through city traffic, listening to music, with the low hum of city chatter.
 It was a thrill.
 I hope to move back to biking to work.
 But for now, I am enjoying remote work and walking to the office when I need to go in.
 I understand it is not possible for most people.
 I am currently on a one year Army mobilization where I have to drive to work daily.
 In the past I had a 1.5 hour commute.
 Both times I just found time to walk at lunch.
 It takes effort to get outside and get your steps.
 But I have always found I'm more productive if I can be disciplined to get up and get sunlight.
 Do what you can, but if you have the chance to bike to work.
 Take it.

-## Finance Tips

-### Budgeting
-- Budgeting Methods
-  - Build a Lifetime budget.
-Yes you think I'm crazy, but I'm not.
-      - Link to my lifetime budget calculator: <Pending>
-      - There are so many decisions about how you plan to live your life, when you plan to retire, how much income you'd like to have.
-These assumptions are pivotal in terms of making smart decisions today.
-      - It seems like a daunting task, but actually saves your hundreds if not years of working time.
-      - It allows for things life work hiatuses, i.e. you planned your life and aim to save 20K per year.
-You can save 40K one year and take an entire year off!
-      - <More details pending>

-### Bloggers That Changed My Financial Life
-  - I can't possibly write as good of information as the below bloggers who changed my life:
-  - **[JL Collins](https://jlcollinsnh.com/)**: Imagine a financially savvy dad guiding you.
-His take on index funds simplifies investing.
-Key read: ["How I Failed My Daughter and a Simple Path to Wealth"](https://jlcollinsnh.com/2011/06/08/how-i-failed-my-daughter-and-a-simple-path-to-wealth/).
-  - **[Mr. Money Mustache](https://www.mrmoneymustache.com/)**: Provides actionable advice on reducing expenses and living a frugal yet fulfilling life.
-  - **[Go Curry Cracker](https://www.gocurrycracker.com/)**: Offers detailed insights on tax optimization and retirement planning strategies.
-  - **[Mad Fientist](https://www.madfientist.com/)**: Great resource for understanding advanced financial independence tactics.
-How to avoid taxes, minimize their impact, etc. He has the best flow charts to understand things like Roth Conversion Ladder, etc=: https://www.madfientist.com/how-to-access-retirement-funds-early/
-  - **[Trip of a Lifestyle](https://www.tripofalifestyle.com/)**: They are the defintion of power couple to me.
-They had super normal attainable incomes and retired at 30.
-They have such amazing life hacks on how to take "work hiatuses."
-  - **[ChooseFI](https://www.choosefi.com/)**: I love their podcast the most!
-They are the ones that truly changed my life.
-They made me discover all the above authors/bloggers.

-### Investment Strategies
-- Stock Market Basics
-   - Buy simple index funds that's it!
-   - I'll give a little more color later.

 ### Traveling